triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 -->

-# Deploying a vLLM models in Triton
+# Deploying a vLLM model in Triton

 *NOTE*: This tutorial is just for demonstration purpose.
 There is more follow-up work that needs to be performed in Triton for more streamline integration with vLLM.